entriphy/ArceusBot/README.md

 ## Commands
 ### Music Commands
 * ```!m_play <link>``` - Play audio from link on current voice channel
+    * You can search for a certain song by using "ytsearch:search_query" instead of a link
 * ```!m_pause``` - Pause current audio playback
 * ```!m_resume``` - Resume audio playback
 * ```!m_stop``` - Stop audio playback